Gender Pay Gap for M&Y Maintenance and Construction

 The proportion of male and females in each pay quartile:

-Narrative from the Executive Team at M&Y Maintenance and Construction
+Narrative from the Executive Team at Regenda Homes

-The mean gender pay gap across M&Y Maintenance and Construction on 5 April 2017 was 14.7%.
-We recognise there is work for us to do to reduce and eliminate this gap over time.
-We have already taken measures to achieve gender parity across M&Y. In particular, we will commit to making this a strategic priority, which will feature regularly on the board agenda and within key performance indicators.
-We are committed to ensuring that our pay and reward strategy is fair and gender neutral including continuing to complete a pay benchmarking exercise every two years.
+The mean gender pay gap across M&Y on 5 April 2018 was 13.6%.
+This is an improvement from the previous year which stood at 14.7%.
+We are committed to ensuring that our pay and reward strategy is fair and gender neutral including continuing to complete a pay benchmarking exercise every two years as a minimum.

-The data shows that females are over represented in roles in the lowest pay quartiles and underrepresented in the top three quartiles, in particular the upper middle quartile.
-The key reason for this is the dominance of men in the skilled trades roles, along with the associated career routes for these trade based roles.
+The data shows that females are over represented in roles in the lowest pay quartiles and underrepresented in the top quartile.
+The key reason for this is the dominance of men in the skilled trade’s roles, along with the associated career routes for these trade-based occupations.
 There is evidently more work required to identify, encourage and equip female employees to take up skilled trade roles and identify and encourage women who have the potential to grow into more senior roles.